Why it’s a mistake to avoid dating Solo Moms

 So before you go dismissing that single mom you just met as unworthy of your time or that single mom you know as not good enough for your oh-so-eligible bachelor—think again.
 Because if awesome ain’t your type, then you best keep on walkin’.

 Ever want to to talk to other Solo Moms about the dating scene?
-Check out the dating section of Sister Chat, and see what the topic of conversation is today!
+Check out Sister Chat, and see what the topic of conversation is today!

 A former high school English teacher turned stay-at-home mom, Patricia Wood tries to keep it real with her two daughters while blogging and making her way in the writing world.
 Happily married, she navigates mom life alongside her soul sister, Single Mom LPN, whose friendship has proved invaluable.
 A Solo Mom ally, you can catch her mom antics on her blog, prettyflyforawhitemom.